antonvh/LMS-uart-esp/Projects/BluePad32_idf/README.md

 Connect the LMS-ESP32 module to your Spike PRIME or Robot Inventor and run the program `bluepad32_spike.py` in the `SPIKE` directory.

 Once the controller is connected, you should see two dots on the robot 5x5 display, where each dot can be controlled by one of the analogue joysticks.
+When the left button on the robot is pressed, the LEDs on the controller are incremented by one.
+By pressing the right button on the robot activates the rumble of the controller.

 ## Installation of ESP-IDF